korawica/clishelf/README.md

 [![gh license](https://img.shields.io/github/license/ddeutils/ddeutil-observe)](https://github.com/ddeutils/ddeutil-workflow/blob/main/LICENSE)

 A CLI tools and hooks on my shelf for my any Python packages.
-This project help me to make Versioning, run Abbreviate of Git CLI, and wrapped the development Python packages such as `more-itertools`, `pre-commit`, etc.
+This project help me to make Versioning, run Abbreviate of Git CLI.

 > [!NOTE]
 > This project was created because I do not want to hard code set up all of them
 > every time when I start create a new Python package :tired_face:.
 I provide some
-> reusable CLIs that was implemented from [`Click`](https://github.com/pallets/click/).
+> reusable CLIs that was implemented by [`Click`](https://github.com/pallets/click/).

 ## :round_pushpin: Installation